dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

      ```
     <!-- /* cSpell:enable */ -->

-Now that the shared service cluster is successfully created, you may proceed with deploying the Harbor package.
+Now that the shared services cluster is successfully created, you may proceed with deploying the Harbor package.
+For more information, see Install Harbor in [Deploy User-Managed Packages in Workload Clusters](./tkg-package-install.md).

-## <a id="dep-workload-cluster"> </a>Deploy Tanzu Workload Clusters
+## <a id="dep-workload-cluster"> </a> Deploy Tanzu Kubernetes Grid Workload Clusters

-As per the architecture, workload clusters make use of a custom adc to enable NSX ALB L7 Ingress with NodePortLocal mode.
-This will be enforced by providing the AVI_LABEL while deploying the workload cluster.
+As per the architecture, workload clusters make use of a custom ADC to enable NSX Advanced Load Balancer L7 ingress with NodePortLocal mode.
+This is enforced by providing the AVI_LABEL while deploying the workload cluster.

 Complete the following steps to deploy workload clusters from Tanzu Mission Control:

 1. Navigate to the Clusters tab and click **Create Cluster** and choose **Create Tanzu Kubernetes Grid Cluster**.

 1. Under the create cluster page, select the management cluster which you registered in the previous step and click **Continue to create cluster**.

     ![Select management cluster to create workload cluster](img/tko-on-vsphere/74-workload-cluster-1.png)

-2. Select the provisioner for creating the workload cluster.
+1. Select the provisioner for creating the workload cluster.
 Provisioner reflects the vSphere namespaces that you have created and that are associated with the management cluster.

     ![Select provisioner to create workload cluster](img/tko-on-vsphere/75-workload-cluster-2.png)

-3. Enter a name for the cluster and select the cluster group  to which you want to attach your cluster.
+1. Enter a name for the cluster and select the cluster group  to which you want to attach your cluster.
 Cluster names must be unique within an organization.
 For cluster groups, you can optionally enter a description and apply labels.

     ![Enter cluster name and select cluster group for workload cluster](img/tko-on-vsphere/76-workload-cluster-3.png)

-4. On the Configure page, specify the following items:
+1. On the Configure page, specify the following items:

     * Select the Data center name.
     * Select the Kubernetes version and OS version to use for the cluster.
 The latest supported version is preselected for you.
 You can choose the desired Kubernetes version by clicking on the down arrow button.
-    * Provide the SSH Public key to deploy the VMs in vCenter.
+    * Provide the SSH public key to deploy the VMs in vCenter.
-    * Provide the Network name to deploy the K8S nodes in vCenter.
+    * Provide the network name to deploy the Kubernetes nodes in vCenter.
     * You can optionally define an alternative CIDR for the pod and the service.
 The pod CIDR and service CIDR cannot be changed after the cluster is created.
     * You can optionally specify a proxy configuration to use for this cluster.

     **Note:** The scope of this document doesn't cover the use of a proxy for vSphere with Tanzu.
 If your environment uses a proxy server to connect to the internet, ensure that the proxy configuration object includes the CIDRs for the pod, ingress, and egress from the workload network of the supervisor cluster in the **No proxy list** as described in [Create a Proxy Configuration Object for a Tanzu Kubernetes Grid Service Cluster Running in vSphere with Tanzu](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-B4760775-388A-45B5-A707-2191E9E4F41F.html#GUID-B4760775-388A-45B5-A707-2191E9E4F41F).

     ![Kubernetes version, network and storage options for workload cluster](img/tko-on-vsphere/77-workload-cluster-4.png)

-5. Select the resources for backing this cluster.
+1. Select the resources for backing this cluster.
 Provide the Resource Pool, VM folder and Datastore information.

     ![Resources backing the workload cluster](img/tko-on-vsphere/78-workload-cluster-5.png)

-6. Select the high availability mode for the control plane nodes of the workload cluster.
+1. Select the high availability mode for the control plane nodes of the workload cluster.
 For a production deployment, it is recommended to deploy a highly available workload cluster.

     ![Select between single node or HA mode for workload cluster](img/tko-on-vsphere/79-workload-cluster-6.png)

-7. Customize the default node pool for your workload cluster.
+1. Customize the default node pool for your workload cluster.

     * Specify the number of worker nodes to provision.
     * Select the instance type.

         ![Start cluster provisioning](img/tko-on-vsphere/80-workload-cluster-7.png)

-9. In the **Advanced settings** section, provide the AVI LABEL `{"workload-l7-enabled":"true"}` to select the custom ADC created for the workload cluster.
+1. In the **Advanced settings** section, provide the AVI LABEL `{"workload-l7-enabled":"true"}` to select the custom ADC created for the workload cluster.

-    **Note**: Use this label to enable NSX ALB L7 Ingress by default, else leave the section empty to apply the network configuration from default ADC `install-ako-for-all`.
+    **Note**: Use this label to enable NSX Advanced Load Balancer L7 Ingress by default, else leave the section empty to apply the network configuration from the default ADC `install-ako-for-all`.

      ![Start cluster provisioning](img/tko-on-vsphere/80-workload-cluster-avi-label.png)

-10. Click **Create Cluster** to start provisioning your workload cluster.
+1. Click **Create Cluster** to start provisioning your workload cluster.

-2. You can monitor the workload cluster creation from the Tanzu Mission Control console.
+1. Monitor the workload cluster creation from the Tanzu Mission Control console.
     ![Cluster creation status](img/tko-on-vsphere/81-workload-cluster-8.png)

     Cluster creation takes approximately 15-20 minutes to complete.
 1. After the cluster deployment completes, ensure that agent and extensions health shows green.
     ![Agent and extensions health status](img/tko-on-vsphere/82-workload-cluster-9.png)

 1. Connect to the Tanzu Management Cluster context and verify the cluster labels for the workload cluster.
     <!-- /* cSpell:disable */ -->
      ```bash
      ## Connect to tkg management cluster